 Bus, e-bike, ATV (quad), scooter, car… There are many options to drive around the island of Santorini.
 We carefully considered them all and eventually chose to rent a cabrio car (Fiat Mini 500C) for 60 euro a day (plus gas).
 Air-conditioning, open roof, the ability to store our luggage in the trunk, music, no fuzzy, sweaty hair due to a hot helmet… and look how cute he is!
 We really loved this cabrio car!

 We did consider to bring my rental car from Crete on the boat to Santorini, but on this particular day it would have been more expensive (EUR 94 for car ferry return ticket) than renting a car on Santorini itself (EUR 60).
 It can be worth looking into for your trip because on certain days this is cheaper (starting from EUR 27 one way).
 This would save some hassle (parking in Heraklion, picking up and renting a car on Santorini); you can simply drive off the boat and go (although pedestrians go off the boat first).
+Both on Crete and Santorini you can rent a car from Sunny Cars.

 We were lucky finding a parking spot everywhere quite easily (yes, even in mid-August!).
 Gasoline was about EUR 15 for the full day.
 Some of the boats also allow cars and other vehicles for an extra price.
 Please always check with your rental agency whether they allow this or not.